Hi, my name is Tamy!

 Tamy has a Bachelors degree in Social Work and a Masters degree in Clinical Social Work with a specialty in working adults and the elderly.
 She’s an experienced mental health counselor, group therapist and healthcare manager.
 Tamy has worked with families, seniors and people suffering from depression, dementia, affective disorders, schizophrenia and addiction problems.

 Tamy has spent several years researching the subject of happiness and wellbeing.
-She’s completed a Happiness Course with the University of Berkley in California.
+She’s completed a Happiness Course with the University of California, Berkeley.
 And she’s gained certification in Integrative Restorative Meditation.